berkley4/ungoogled-chromium-debian/.github/README.md

 To test whether hardware decoding is functional, have a look at chrome://media-internals/ (or the newer media tab in devtools).

-I found that I needed to install the NON-FREE intel-media-va-driver-non-free (as opposed to the free intel-media-va-driver), as well running with the '--disable-features=UseChromeOSDirectVideoDecoder' runtime flag enabled in /etc/chromium.d/hw-decoding-encoding.

-If that doesn't work, then try playing around with the options in /etc/chromium.d/hw-decoding-encoding or uncommenting the LIBVA variable exports in /usr/bin/chromium.

 - - - -